DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

 investigate the distribution of actions to see what's happening?
 By the way, to make this run fast, I simply set the number of steps in training to be 1, down from 40000 (which was down from 50000 from the NIPS version).

+NEW, let's do testing but with a fixed amount of episodes per iteration.
+For this, I keep the testing steps to 10000 but ignore that during testing, and just call run_episode 30 times.
+I think this should work, so long as any single episode doesn't last for more than 10k steps (and for Breakout that shouldn't happen).

+(6) breakout_11-28-21-07_.csv and associated files are my method, with human net plugged inside DQN, except I ran the appropriate 50k training steps per epoch.
+I also did testing with a fixed 30 episodes per iteration.

+(7) breakout_11-29-08-20_.csv, same as (6) except it's using the control method, so default DQN.